jacob-elektronik/joe-api-documentation/customerOrderApi/createOrder.md

 | &lt;TOTAL_ITEM_NUM&gt;  |  Contains the total number of item lines in the business document | - | count | 1 |
 | &lt;TOTAL_AMOUNT&gt;  |  Total amount covering all items in this business document.  | - | - | 20.90 |

 - POST:
       consumes:
       - application/json
       - application/xml

-* This `curl` command will create an Order in the CustomerOrder Api with the contents of the joe_order.user_order.xml :
+* This `curl` command will create an Order in the Order API with the contents of the joe_order.user_order.xml :

 ```
-Request :
+Request:
-curl -vsS -X POST -H "Content-Type: application/xml" -d @joe_order.user_order.xml https://api.jacob.services/1.0/joe?apikey=9876
+curl -v -sS -X POST -H "Content-Type: application/xml" -d @joe_order.user_order.xml https://api.jacob.services/1.0/joe?apikey=9876

 ```

 ```
 Responses :
-    201 - Status created, for a successfully placed order.
+    201 - Created, for a successfully placed order
-    400 - Bad Request.
+    400 - Bad request.
-    409 - An order with this Id already exists.
+    409 - An order with this Id already exists
 ```
 --------------------------------------------------------------------------------------
-Example Response : Returns the location of the placed order in the Response Header.
+Example Response: Returns the location of the placed order in the Response Header.

-For a successfully placed order (201 Status Created), The response header contains the location of the placed order,  Location - https://api.jacob.services/1.0/joe/orderId/order, so the users can navigate to the particular location to take a look at their newly placed order.
+For a successfully placed order (201 Status Created), the response header contains the location of the placed order,  Location - https://api.jacob.services/1.0/joe/orderId/order, so the users can navigate to the particular location to take a look at their newly placed order.